axjasf/NeverEatAlone/docs/dev-journal/README.md

 ## Maintenance
 1. Create journals when:
-   - Starting a new sprint
+   - Starting a new sprint (create sprint folder and overview journal)
-   - Creating a feature branch
+   - Creating a feature branch (in current sprint folder)
-   - Creating a sub-feature branch
+   - Creating a sub-feature branch (in current sprint folder)

 2. Update journals when:
    - Making technical decisions